HOME • SEARCH • EMAIL • ABOUT

 Wrightia spanogheana Miq.

-Wrightia pubescens R.Br. is an accepted name.
-The Plant List
+Wrightia pubescens R.Br. is an accepted species.
+KEW: Plants of the World Online

 Laniti is a local common name shared by Wrightia pubescens (lanete) and Kickxia blancoi Rolfe (laniting-gubat)